Environmental Flows Resources

 On November 16, 2010 the staff of the TCEQ held a stakeholder meeting to discuss the environmental flow process for the Cypress Basin.
 The meeting allowed stakeholders an opportunity to provide informal comments to staff on the environmental flows process.
-The agenda for the stakeholder meeting can be found here.
-The notice for the stakeholder meeting can be found here.
-A list of issues discussed at the meeting can be found here.
+See the Agenda, Issues Discussed, and Public Notice for that meeting.

 Basin and Bay Expert Science Team

 Section 11.02362 of the Texas Water Code (TWC) specifies that each basin and bay expert science team (BBEST) shall develop environmental flow analyses and a recommended environmental flow regime for the river basin and bay system for which the team is established.
 The TWC also specifies that the flow analysis and flow regime be developed through a collaborative process designed to achieve a consensus.
 In developing the analyses and recommendations, the science teams must consider all reasonably available science, without regard to the need for the water for other uses, and the science team's recommendations must be based solely on the best science available.